Saving for a baby

 4. Help your child with their future

-You can also put things in place for your child that will help them in the future, such as opening a children’s savings account.
-By looking into accounts such as children’s bonds and child trust funds, you could take advantage of specific tax perks and fund their future.
+In addition to saving for a baby, you can plan for your child’s future by opening a dedicated children’s savings account.
+You might consider looking into accounts such as children’s bonds and child trust funds, which offer specific tax perks and contribute to your child’s long-term financial well-being.
 This might be something you’d like to set up straight away to take advantage of any cash gifts given by friends and family members in celebration of your baby’s arrival.

 How to save for a baby: checklist